ReGlitched/common_sdk.rpak/README.md

 ## Adding custom models

-Make sure that models are extracted as .RMDL and a ptov.
-Must be placed in the coresponding folder found in Legion+ <b>
+Make sure that models are extracted as .RMDL and are a ptpov model. <b>
+It must be placed in the coresponding folder found in Legion+ <b>

 An example would be ""mdl/Weapons/vinson/ptpov_vinson.rmdl""